eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 the Relying Party can verify the authenticity of these attributes.

-To rely on Wallet Units for the purpose of providing a service, Relying Parties inform the Member State where they are established about their intention for doing so, and register the attributes that they intend to request.
+To rely on Wallet Units for the purpose of providing a service, Relying Parties register at a Registrar in the Member State where they are established.
+Registration includes the attributes that the Relying Party intends to request from Wallet Units.
 See [Section 6.4.2](#642-relying-party-registration) for more information on Relying Party registration.
 During a transaction, a Wallet Unit verifies that the Relying Party only requests attributes that it registered, if the User has indicated that such a check must be performed.
 The